 - The University of Melbourne

 - The Florey Institute of Neuroscience and Mental Health

-- A minimally invasive device that allows paralysed patients to operate computers with their minds is beginning clinical trials in the US
+- A minimally invasive device that allows paralysed patients to operate computers with their minds is in clinical trials in Australia and the US

 - Synchron was co-founded by University of Melbourne researchers to commercialise the Stentrode and is the first company to develop a minimally invasive, fully implantable brain-computer device

 - The motor neuroprosthesis (MNP) system – known as the Stentrode – is developed by leading medical and engineering experts through a multi-partner project

 - Over 30 million people suffer from paralysis, with current treatment traditiona via open brain surgery posing multiple risks.

 A tiny, fully implantable device that helps people with paralysis text, email and shop online via thought is about to begin clinical trials in the US.
 Synchron has raised a total of AU$217 million including AU$97M raised in 2021 from investors led by Silicon Valley capital firm, Khosla Ventures, and AU$112M raised in a 2022 funding round led by ARCH Venture Partners.

 Developed by Synchron in collaboration with researchers from the University of Melbourne in partnership with the Royal Melbourne Hospital and the Florey Institute of Neuroscience and Mental Health, the device translates neural information (from a blood vessel near the motor cortex) into on-screen commands, like click and drag.

 The US trials, which build on those ongoing in Australia, mark a significant milestone toward making the technology available to physicians.